contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ---
 ## Introduction

 This post will take you through the steps required to setup a site using ContentedWeb.
-It is assumed you are comfortable setting up accounts with services like GitHub, but you do not need any prior experience in using the tools.
+It is assumed you are comfortable setting up accounts with services like online services, but you do not need any prior experience in using the tools.

 There are two services you need to configure: [GitHub](https://github.com/) and [Forestry](https://forestry.io/), in that order.
+These instructions assume you are new to GitHub and Forestry.
+If you are an experienced GitHub or Forestry, user you probably don't need them.

 ## GitHub